ystk/debian-python2.7/Doc/howto/logging.rst

 use with the % operator and a dictionary.

-For formatting multiple messages in a batch, instances of :class:`BufferingFormatter` can be used.
+For formatting multiple messages in a batch, instances of :class:`~handlers.BufferingFormatter` can be used.
 In addition to the format string (which is applied to each message in the batch), there is provision for header and trailer format strings.

-When filtering based on logger level and/or handler level is not enough, instances of :class:`Filter` can be added to both :class:`Logger` and :class:`Handler` instances (through their :meth:`addFilter` method).
+When filtering based on logger level and/or handler level is not enough, instances of :class:`Filter` can be added to both :class:`Logger` and :class:`Handler` instances (through their :meth:`~Handler.addFilter` method).
 Before deciding to process a message further, both loggers and handlers consult all their filters for permission.
 If any filter returns a false value, the message is not processed further.

 The basic :class:`Filter` functionality allows filtering by specific logger name.
 If this feature is used, messages sent to the named logger and its